arlemoine/CMPS401/Docs/git_setup.md

 cd Projects/
 ```

 3. Clone the GitHub repository to your VM.
-This may require authentication.
+This may require authentication to GitHub services.

 ```bash
 # Clone the repository to your VM